5 Actions For Successful RelationshipsBy Dr. Margaret Paul

 Discover the 5 loving actions that people in successful relationships are taking.
 Loving relationships are the result of choices - they don't just happen.

-Action 1 - Kindness to self and other
+Action 1 - Kindness to self and to each other

 Think for a moment about how you go through your day.
 Are you focused on what you don't like in yourself or your partner?
 Do you spend much of your thinking time judging yourself or your partner?
 Or, do you make the spiritual attribute of kindness to yourself and others, including your partner, your highest priority?